sumayaSalihs/eBooker/README.md

 2. eBooker is (currently) in development; Sigil is a finished project, although it is still being improved.
 3. eBooker is focused towards making Kindle ebooks in the `.mobi` format.
 4. eBooker is a new project, but Sigil has been out for a while.
+5. eBooker will eventually be better than Sigil (hopefully)

 # Commands